What is Tokenization?

 Of course, all businesses that accept credit or debit cards need to be in compliance with the Payment Card Industry Data Security Standard (PCI DSS.)
 If you’re using Tokenization, you’re compliant with these regulations.

-When is tokenization used?
+When is credit card tokenization used?

 When a customer pays with a mobile wallet like Apple Pay or Google Pay, their personal credit card data is stored on their phone as a token.
 Additional security comes from the smartphones themselves, with other advanced authentication measures, like Apple’s Face ID.

 Here’s another example: if you’re buying something from your favorite retail store online and you’ve previously saved your credit card information for a “one-click” checkout, tokenization is being used there, too.
 Your credit card information is stored within that website, but saved as a token.
 Apps like Venmo, Uber, and Lyft also tokenize payment card data.
 That information is uploaded to the app in order to protect the cardholder’s data.
+A payment service provider manages sensitive card details and generates tokens for secure transactions, minimizing the risk of fraud.

-What’s the difference between tokenization and encryption?
+What's the difference between tokenization and encryption in preventing data breaches?

 You may be thinking that tokenization sounds like encryption, but there are some differences between the two.
 First, encryption allows the primary account number (PAN) -- which you know as a 16-digit card number -- to be seen by involved parties.
 This is because encryption is reversible.
 Basically, if an involved party has the key necessary to read the encrypted data, they'll be able to see the data as it was originally entered.